otonnesen/Paper-Cup-Proposal/README.md

 #### Plan of Action

+We should include a gant chart that shows when we would do each study
+Studies:
+* When do people drink the most coffee?
+* Do they leave campus with the mug?
+* Do they care?

 * look at the effectiveness of the current projects/solutions
 * look at some examples of other places that have done similar things
 * look at: